shawnmcrowley/ai_workflows/README.md

-# AI Workflows with Langflow, PostgreSQL, and Next.js
+# AI Workflows with Langflow, PostgreSQL, and Ollama

-A comprehensive AI-powered system that combines Langflow's visual workflow builder with PostgreSQL's vector database capabilities and a modern Next.js frontend to create intelligent agents and document processing workflows.
+A comprehensive AI-powered system that combines Langflow's visual workflow builder with PostgreSQL's vector database capabilities and local Ollama models to create intelligent agents and document processing workflows.

 ## 🏗️ Architecture Overview